In this article...

 Advantages of a Will over Intestacy

-Waiver of Bond: Although estate will still go through probate, the executor’s surety bond can be waived
+- Waiver of Bond: Although the estate will still go through probate, the executor’s surety bond can be waived

-Distribution: Assets are distributed according to decedent’s wishes
+- Distribution: Assets are distributed according to the decedent’s wishes

 Advantages of a Revocable Trust over a Will

-Protection from Renunciation: Under Illinois law, a surviving spouse may renounce a will and elect to take a third of the estate (half if there is no descendant after payment of creditors).
-Trust assets are not included in the estate for this purposes.
+- Protection from Renunciation: Under Illinois law, a surviving spouse may renounce a will and elect to take a third of the estate (half if there is no descendant after payment of creditors).
+Trust assets are not included in the estate for this purpose.

 Note: Wills DO have some advantages over trusts

-Shortened Claims Period: Probate shortens claims period from two years to six months – For professionals who have personal exposure for their work, probating may be desirable.
+- Shortened Claims Period: Probate shortens the claims period from two years to six months.
+For professionals who have personal exposure to their work, probating may be desirable.